Gum treatment also referred to as periodontics, is an important part of your overall dental health.

 - Bone grafts

-A scale and root plane procedure is a relatively simple cleaning procedure that is effective in treating most early stage gum disease.
+A scaling and root planing procedure is a relatively simple cleaning procedure that is effective in treating most early-stage gum diseases.

-Similar to the scale and root plane procedure, gum surgery is designed to thoroughly clean beneath the gum line, preventing future gum disease.
+Similar to the scale and root plane procedure, gum surgery at a dental specialist is designed to thoroughly clean beneath the gum line, preventing future gum disease.

-Gum surgery differs from the scale and root plane procedure in that a greater area of the tooth root must be cleaned and surfaced, which must be accessed surgically.
+Gum surgery differs from the scale and root plane procedure in that a greater area of the tooth root must be cleaned, which must be accessed surgically.

 Bone & Gum Grafts